San José Church: Restoration

-In 1972, the 15th-century painting Our Lady of Bethlehem disappeared from the church.
-In 2002, a restoration project on the structure began and several painted murals were discovered including a mid-19th century depiction of the Battle of Lepanto.
+In 2002, another major restoration project on the structure began and several painted murals were rediscovered, including a mid-19th century depiction of the Battle of Lepanto.
 In 2004, the church was listed on the 2004 World Monuments Watch by the World Monuments Fund, which helped the conservation effort.

-Restoration of the church was completed in March 2021.
+After additional delays caused by Hurricane Maria in 2017 and the COVID-19 pandemic in 2020, San José Church finally reopened in March 21, 2021.